upgini/upgini/README.md

     "stats_date": SearchKey.DATE
 })
 ```
-3. After data verification, search results on community data will be available usual way
+3. After data verification, search results on community data will be available usual way.

 ## 🛠 Getting Help & Community
 Please note, that we are still in a beta stage.
 Requests and support, in preferred order
 [![Claim help in slack](https://img.shields.io/badge/slack-@upgini-orange.svg?style=for-the-badge&logo=slack)](https://4mlg.short.gy/join-upgini-community)
 [![Open GitHub issue](https://img.shields.io/badge/open%20issue%20on-github-blue?style=for-the-badge&logo=github)](https://github.com/upgini/upgini/issues)

-Please try to create bug reports that are:
+❗Please try to create bug reports that are:
-- _Reproducible._ Include steps to reproduce the problem.
+- **reproducible** - include steps to reproduce the problem.
-- _Specific._ Include as much detail as possible: which Python version, what environment, etc.
+- **specific** - include as much detail as possible: which Python version, what environment, etc.
-- _Unique._ Do not duplicate existing opened issues.
+- **unique** - do not duplicate existing opened issues.
-- _Scoped to a Single Bug._ One bug per report.
+- **scoped to a Single Bug** - one bug per report.

 ## 🧩 Contributing
 We are a **very** small team and this is a part-time project for us, thus most probably we won't be able:
- - implement smooth integration with most common low-code ML/Auto ML libraries and platforms ([PyCaret](https://www.github.com/pycaret/pycaret), [H2O AutoML](https://github.com//h2oai/h2o-3/blob/master/h2o-docs/src/product/automl.rst), etc. )
+ - implement smooth integration with most common low-code ML libraries and platforms ([PyCaret](https://www.github.com/pycaret/pycaret), [H2O AutoML](https://github.com//h2oai/h2o-3/blob/master/h2o-docs/src/product/automl.rst), etc. )
  - implement all possible data verification and normalization capabilities for different types of search keys (we just started with current 6 types)

 And we need some help from community)
-So, we'll be happy about every **pull request** you open and **issue** you find to make this library **more awesome**.
+So, we'll be happy about every **pull request** you open and **issue** you find to make this library **more incredible**.
 Please note that it might sometimes take us a while to get back to you.
 **For major changes**, please open an issue first to discuss what you would like to change
 #### Developing
 Some convenient ways to start contributing are: